giodegas/docker-opensim/README.md

 (it will connect to the external DB with persistence)

 ### Step 4
-after you are done with building/scripting, to make a backup of your regions, in the OpenSim console:
+after you are done with building/scripting, to make a backup of your region, in the OpenSim console:

     $ save oar <OARfileName>.oar
     $ quit